 Tips for Using Medicines Safely (from the U.S. Department of Health and Human Services) can help you get the most from your prescribed medications.

 Diagnosis and Treatment (from the federal Agency for Healthcare Research and Quality) provides information about getting diagnosed, having surgery, taking medications and having treatments, and using hospitals and clinics.

 Going to the Emergency Room: Information on how to make a trip to the emergency room less stressful.

 Getting the best care from your doctor

-Talking With Your Doctor: Links to information developed by the National Institute on Aging (NIA), part of the National Institutes of Health.
+Talking With Your Doctor (PDF): Links to information developed by the National Institute on Aging (NIA), part of the National Institutes of Health.

 Anatomy: Many people may not understand all of the medical terms used by their doctor.
 This guide from the MedlinePlus provides detailed but easy-to-understand drawings and descriptions of various parts of the human body.